 - It offers a simple operation.

-- It can be used for bass and guitar.
+- You can use it for bass and guitar.

-- This chorus pedal has the ability to produce subtle effects.
+- This chorus pedal can produce subtle effects.

 What We Don’t Like